 - 13. In recent years, growing attention has been given to consultation, co-operation and exchanges of information on economic relations with non-Communist countries.
-Some co-ordination of economic assistance plans to the less-developed countries of the free world seems to be undertaken, and progress is checked on implementation in areas where more than one CONECON member has projects under way.
-Market research and data on trade opportunities are shared, and an effort has been made to eliminate competition between bloc suppliers in selling to free world countries. - and no recommendations are legally binding unless confirmed in subsequent bilateral agreements.
+Some co-ordination of economic assistance plans to the less-developed countries of the free world seems to be undertaken, and progress is checked on implementation in areas where more than one COMECON member has projects under way.
+Market research and data on trade opportunities are shared, and an effort has been made to eliminate competition between bloc suppliers in selling to free world countries. - 14.
+For formal purposes, COMECON is a committee of equals and no recommendations are legally binding unless confirmed in subsequent bilateral agreements.
 Nevertheless, the USSR's leadership is tacitly accepted, and through direct representation, as well as through the Communist parties' machinery, the USSR has often used her dominant position to induce or enforce cooperation on matters of particular importance to Soviet interests.